aleshaleksey/fansys23/10-conditions-types.md

 ___
 ### Conditions in detail
 #### Doomed
 This entity is doomed to die.
-It takes 1 HP per round that cannot be prevented by ANY means.
-The following applies:
+It looses 1 HP per round and this cannot be prevented by ANY means.
+The following applies also applies:

 - It has disadvantage on all skill and stat rolls.
 - It has advantage to all saving throws.
 - It has advantage to all attack rolls.
 - Its base movement speed is halved.
 - It cannot take reactions.
 - Every time it takes a "move", "main" or "secondary" action it loses 1 HP.
 - Every time it takes a "run", "sprint" or "full round action" it loses 2 HP.
 - As a "dying" entity, a doomed entity dies when it reaches minus its total HP (or, if higher, CON score).

 ___
 #### Dying
 This entity cannot do anything other than make CON saves (threshold = 20) or lose 1 HP per round.
 It usually suffers from most of the detriments of "Unconscious".
 If they reach their minus their HP total, or minus their CON (CHA for incorporeal beings) if it is higher than their HP, they die.
 If they succeed before that, or heal at least 1 HP, they stop losing HP and become "Unconscious".

 - **Special**: When an entity gains the dying condition, it may choose to instead take the "**Doomed**" status, although this is usually ill advised.

 #### Unconscious
 An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
 It can take no other actions.
 In addition it has the following problems:

 - It does not gain [STATS] to AC.
 - It it can fall prone, it falls prone.
 - All melee attacks against it are at advantage.
 - It loses "evasion" and "shield" bonus to HiT.
 - All damage bypasses SP and MP.
 - It cannot cast or concentrate on spells or take any actions.
 - If it is unconscious because it is asleep, it has -10 on ["observe"](05-skills.md#observe) rolls.
 If it is unconscious for any other reason, then it cannot properly perceive the outside world or think rationally.

 #### Helpless
 A helpless character is in a condition where they cannot protect themselves.
 Usually they are otherwise compromised.

-  - It does not gain [STATS] to HiT.
+  - It does not ga[in [STATS] to HiT.
-  - It it can fall prone, it falls prone.
+  - If it can fall prone, it falls prone.
-  - All melee attacks are at advantage.
+  - All melee attacks against it are made at advantage.
   - It loses "evasion" and "shield" bonus to HiT.
   - All damage bypasses SP and MP.
   - It cannot make saves other than CON, CHA and WIS.
   - It cannot move or take take actions other than [WIS] based skill checks.
-  - If it can communicate, it cannot do so "loudly" enough to gain attention from afar without a [SKILL] check from the recipient.
+  - If it can communicate, it cannot do so "loudly" enough to gain attention from afar without a [SKILL] check from the ]recipient.

 #### Paralysed
 A paralysed character cannot take physical actions:

 - This means it cannot move.
 - It does not gain physical [STATS] to HiT.
 - Physical melee attacks against it have advantage.
 - It loses "evasion" and "shield" bonus to HiT.
 - It it can fall prone, it falls prone.
 - Physical ranged attacks against it have advantage (if it is prone this cancels out).
 - Natural damage bypasses SP.
 - It cannot make [STR] or [DEX] saves.
 - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "kinetic components").

 #### Possessed
 A possessed character has an indwelling spirit that is not its own, that may subsume control of their body.

 - Only an entity  with a body can be possessed.
-  - A body can be possessed by any number of spirits, but if the total level of the spirits exceeds twice the entity's level, the entity loses one SP dice per hour (and subsequently 1 HP per hour), until the body dies.
+- A body can be possessed by any number of spirits, but if the total level of the spirits exceeds twice the entity's level, the entity loses one SP die per hour (and subsequently 1 HP per hour), until the body dies.
 - A possessed body acts normally, but is entirely under control of the currently active spirit and uses only the skills, abilities and CHA score of the currently active spirit.
 - When a possessing entity uses the possessed body to perform an action that is against the possessed entity's nature, the possessed entity gains a chance to save against the domination.
 They also have a chance to save when they receive "light"[supernatural], "divine" or "entropic" damage.

 #### Dominated
 The mind of a dominated character is wholly under the control of an external force.

 - A dominated entity has disadvantage on all CHA rolls.
 - While the dominating entity is not actively controlling their charge, the dominated entity is considered incapacitated.
 - When the dominating entity is in active control, they may act through the dominated entity, using abilities, proficiencies, skills and stats of the dominated entity.
 - When a dominated entity is commanded to perform a task that is against their nature, they gain a chance to save against the domination.
 They also have a chance to save when they receive "divine" or "entropic" damage.

 ___
 #### Catatonic
 A catatonic character loses the will to act and cannot take actions.

 - It cannot make attacks, use physical abilities or cast spells.
 - It loses "evasion" and "shield" bonus to HiT.
 - It cannot use skills other than those that are involved in perceiving the world.
 - It cannot make "move actions".
 - It has disadvantage on all saves.

 #### Crippled
 This character cannot use one or more limbs.

-  - Creatures crippled in movement related limbs cannot "run", "sprint" and move at half pace (or "crawl").
+- Entities with at least one crippled limb that is used for a given mode of movement cannot "run" or "sprint", and moves at half pace.
+DEX saves are made at disadvantage.
+  - If more than half of the limbs used for a given mode of locomotion are crippled (usually 2 for bipeds and birds, and at least 3 for quadrupeds) it cannot use that movement modality, however, even if it loses all of its movement modalities it can still "crawl" at 5ft per round.
-  - Creatures crippled in prehensile limbs cannot hold weapons or manipulate objects.
-They have problems completing "kinetic" components.
+- A crippled prehensile limbs cannot be used to hold or manipulate tools, weapons or objects and cannot be used (eg for making an attack).
+DEX based skill and stat rolls are made at disadvantage.
+  - An entity that has all of its prehensile limbs crippled cannot make DEX based skill and stat roles or complete "kinetic" components for spells.

 #### Immobilised
 An immobilised character is in trouble.

 - It has a movement speed of 0ft.
 - It cannot make [DEX] or [STR] saves, attacks.
 - It loses "evasion" and "shield" bonus to HiT.
 - It cannot cast spells with kinetic components.
 - Attacks against it have advantage.
 - It cannot use [DEX] and [STR] based skills or abilities except some escape related skills, and even then at disadvantage.
 - If an entity is immobilised due to successive successful ["grapple"](04-combat.md#basic-martial-manoeuvres) manoeuvres, it may attempt to "grapple" at disadvantage to free itself and become "restrained" instead.

 #### Incapacitated
 This creature cannot take actions (other than movement or communication) or reactions in combat.

 - Attacks against it have advantage.

 #### Stunned
 A stunned character briefly loses control of their body and mind.
 Stun is a short term effect and ALWAYS provides a [SAVE] every round.

-  - It does not gain physical[STATS] to HiT.
+- It does not gain "evasion" or "shield" bonus to HiT.
-  - It it can fall prone, it falls prone.
+- If it can fall prone, it falls prone.
 - Physical attacks against it have advantage (unless the attack is ranged and the character is prone).
 - It cannot make [STR], [DEX] or [CHA] saves.
 - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "kinetic" components).

 ___
 #### Bleeding/Wilting